 Also of interest is that Arlington has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Arlington with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.40% of adults in Arlington have a bachelor's degree or advanced degree.
+The percentage of adults in Arlington who are college-educated is close to the national average for all communities of 21.84%: 17.51% of the adults in Arlington have a bachelor's degree or advanced degree.

 The most common language spoken in Arlington is English.
 Other important languages spoken here include Spanish and Tagalog.